Deformable Generator Networks: Unsupervised Disentanglement of Appearance and Geometry: Conclusion and future work

-In this study, we propose a deformable generator model which aims to disentangle the appearance and geometric information of an image into two independent latent vectors $Z_a$ and $Z_g$.
-The learned geometric generator can be transferred to other datasets, or can be used for the purpose of data augmentation to produce more variations in the training data for better generalization.
+In this study, we propose a deformable generator model which aims to disentangle the appearance and geometric information of an image into two independent latent vectors $Z^a$ and $Z^g$.
+We also introduce a dynamic deformable generator model for the spatial-temporal process which disentangle the appearance and geometric information of a video sequence into two groups of independent latent vectors $Z^a_t$ and $Z^g_t$.
+The learned geometric generator can be transferred to other datasets that share similar structure regularity, or can be used for the purpose of data augmentation to produce more variations in the training data for better generalization.

-In addition to the learning and inference algorithm adopted in this paper, the model can also be trained by VAE and GAN, as well as their generalizations such as $\beta$-VAE and info-GAN, which target disentanglement in general.
+The proposed method models the 2D displacement field of the image grid explicitly.
+Currently the method is limited by local displacement field or warping.
+In our future work, we shall study more global displacements of image grid caused by the changes of 3D poses of the objects as well as camera viewpoint.
+Such 3D changes may act on the image intensities through the 2D displacement field in our model, instead of acting on the image intensities directly, so that the mapping from the 3D changes to the 2D displacement field can be much simpler than the mapping from the 3D changes to the image intensities directly.
+Thus it is possible to combine the proposed method with the recent GAN methods \cite{karras2019style,karras2020analyzing,nguyen2019hologan} to make the model more explicit and simpler.

-The model can be generalized to a dynamic one by adding transition models for the latent vectors.
-While the transition model for the appearance vector may generates dynamic textures of non-trackable motion, the transition model for the geometric vector may generate intuitive physics of trackable motion.
-The geometric generator can also be generalized to incorporate 3D information of rigid or non-rigid 3D objects.
+In our work, we mainly focus on disentangling the overall appearance and geometric information into two (groups of) independent vectors.
+We may further introduce other regularization terms, such as the mutual information or the total correlation, into the existing training objective to enforce and encourage the latent factors within the appearance group or geometry group to be more interpretable and independent.

-In our work, the warping function based on coordinate displacements is hand designed.
-A refinement of this warping function in the form of a residual in addition to the warping function may be learned from the data.
-However, we tend to believe that the warping function itself or more importantly the notion of coordinate displacements may have to be a fundamentally innate part of a model for vision that may not be learned from the data.
+In the current work, we focus on extracting the appearance and geometric knowledge from the image or video data.
+For more general situation, we may further extract the topology information, and thus we will disentangle the appearance, geometry and topology information all together.
+The topology information may take care of specific structure information.
+Specifically, different categories of images usually take on different structures, so we can employ the one-hot discrete latent variables to model this kind of topology (or structure) information.
+From the perspective of unsupervised clustering, by disentangling the topology information, we can cluster the data with similar topology information.